 Even in the 1970s, the IBGE undertook efforts to include these territories in the Census in a differentiated manner, recognizing their specificities in relation to the broader urban context.
 In the 1980 Census, these areas were initially referred to as "special agglomerates", and in the 1991 study, the term "subnormal agglomerates" appeared for the first time.
-However, calling them "subnormal agglomerates" is not merely a matter of choosing a name ... it is a term that defines the place of these territories within the city in a very negative manner: "subnormal", as less than normal, and "agglomerate", as not quite part of the city, and plays an important role in the urban political economy.3 particularly prominent.4 However, our approach extends beyond this.
+However, calling them "subnormal agglomerates" is not merely a matter of choosing a name ... it is a term that defines the place of these territories within the city in a very negative manner: "subnormal", as less than normal, and "agglomerate", as not quite part of the city, and plays an important role in the urban political economy.

+This advancement marked a significant step in countering both negative interpretations of these territories and their homogenization - an endeavor pursued in the academic sphere by various authors, with Valladares (2005) being particularly prominent.
+However, our approach extends beyond this.
 We aim to identify and comprehend the political markers (rather than typological ones) that define a given territory either as a favela or a land occupation and to consider the practical implications of adopting each of these categories.
 This analysis, as previously mentioned, considers the ways in which the category of favela has been politicized, whether through movements such as the Movimento em Defesa das Favelas in São Paulo, by academic discourse, or by local initiatives and organizations in other Brazilian cities, particularly Rio de Janeiro (Valladares, 2005).